Garlic Roast Chicken With White Wine Sauce

 3. Mix the Rub

 In a small bowl, mix together the olive oil, rosemary, and salt.
-Rub mixture over the entire chicken.
+Rub the mixture over the entire chicken.

 Place the chicken in a large baking dish.
 Set aside.